gitter-badger/ngcloud/docs/tutorial/own_pipe.rst

 In **mystage.html** we will use this variable passing mechanism more extensively.

 Since job_info contains the sample list, we would like to print them out.
-Also, There are some NGS results we'd like to extract and shown them in our reports, say there is a :file:`summary.txt` that contains the overall alignment rate, we wish to display this value.
+Also, we wish to display the overall alignment rate.

 Here is how to get it done.
 First we make the sample list,